Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 How Does Shade Affect Solar Panels?

-The two main types of solar systems that are on the market today are string inverter systems and microinverter systems.
+The two main types of solar systems that are on the market today are central inverter systems and microinverter systems.
 We are biased.
-We exclusively install microinverter solar systems because they are inherently safer.
+We install microinverter solar systems because they work well with shade.

 The biggest divide in the solar industry comes down to how a panel deals with shade.
 Sometimes that shade is soft because it’s coming from clouds in the sky, and sometimes that shade is hard because it’s coming from a nearby telephone wire that cuts across your roof every afternoon at 1:30 PM.